Want to travel the world far and wide? Then a great way to do so is on a round-the-world trip!

 Such a trip has you flying around the globe and hopping between continents, either going west or east all the way until you arrive back home.

 Special round-the-world (RTW) tickets exist for this type of trip.
 An RTW itinerary also gives you a unique chance to visit quite isolated places, such as Easter Island, that are normally too far to hit up on their own.

 For many travelers, a round-the-world trip is the ultimate ‘dream trip’.

 I myself did a round-the-world trip once, which took me through Japan, Australia, the USA and Europe.
 Since then I’ve worked in the travel industry and learned a bit more about how RTW trips work.

 How do round-the-world tickets work?

-Round-the-world (RTW) tickets are multi-stop airline tickets which take you around the world, often much cheaper than when purchasing the flights individually.
+Round-the-world (RTW) tickets are multi-stop airline tickets which take you around the world, often cheaper than when purchasing the flights individually.
 Your journey typically has to start and end in the same country, and has to go either east-to-west or west-to-east around the globe.

 While you need to choose your stops in advance, you usually still have flexibility on your flight dates.
 In most cases, your trip can last up to a maximum of 1 year.
 Your minimum or maximum number of allowed stops depends on the type of RTW ticket, as well as how you go about booking your trip.

-How to book your round-the-world trip
+How to buy round-the-world tickets

 Method 1: buy tickets individually